E-Alharbi/ROBIN/README.md

 ## How to use Robin predictor?

-You need to download the jar file from here <a href="https://github.com/E-Alharbi/ROBIN/releases"> Robin </a>
+You need to download the jar file from here <a href="https://github.com/E-Alharbi/ROBIN/releases"> Robin </a> or you can use Robin from the web application <a href="http://www.robin-predictor.org"> http://www.robin-predictor.org </a>

 - To start from experimental phasing <br />
 ```